ethanabrooks/dissertation/conclusion.typ

-etc.) and others are cagey about the details of RLHF #cite(<lieber2021jurassic>), it is clear that models increasingly ignore the credit-assignment problem by maximizing one-step reward #cite(<touvron2023llama>) -- and despite this, achieve state-of-the-art performance.
+etc.) and others are cagey about the details of RLHF #cite(<lieber2021jurassic>), it is clear that models increasingly ignore the credit-assignment problem by maximizing one-step reward #cite(<touvron2023llama>) -- and despite this, achieve top performance.
 Direct Preference Optimization #cite(<rafailov2023direct>), an increasingly popular technique for optimizing learned reward, actually brands itself as "RL-free" and completely disregards credit-assignment.